This post is a sponsored post or uses affiliate links to help you find the products I trust and love.

 After a few days we could finally lay down the runners.

-painters tape as a guideline to keep your rug straight and not end up getting off center when you lay it down.
+Some things we had remembered from before was to use painters tape as a guideline to keep your rug straight and not end up getting off center when you lay it down.

 Since its a vintage style rug it is made to look like it has slight imperfections.
 We didn't want that to throw us off as we were looking at it while trying to keep it straight.